Since March 2017 Reviews are hosted on JudgeApps.

 Once a review has been submitted, it can be edited for 7 days.
 After that, you will be unable to make further changes.

 As with Judge Center, only a limited number of people have access to all submitted reviews.
-Right now, this is the Level 3 Testing Manager.
-Certain JudgeApps administrators will also have access to your data; however, they will only use that access to diagnose problems with the site or address technical problems.
+Right now, no one has this level of access globally.
+Certain JudgeApps administrators will have access to your data; however, they will only use that access to diagnose problems with the site or address technical problems.
 Regional Coordinators have access to all reviews written by or about judges in their region.
-Certain judges have limited metadata-only access to reviews.
-This is intended for the team handling the L3 renewal process, for example.
-“Metadata-only” access shows that you wrote a review, but doesn’t show what you wrote.
+Some types of review have special permissions: for example, the judges who are responsible for the GP Team Lead certifications have access to all of the evaluations of GP Team Lead candidates.

 This page written by Dan Collins.